-We are adding so many new options for kid and adult activities in 2017.
+We added many new options for kid and adult activities in 2017.
 Many of them can be enjoyed as a family or group.
-Our campground supervised activities, like crafts and wagon rides, begin on Memorial Weekend.
+Our campground supervised activities, like crafts and games, begin on Memorial Weekend.

 Walker Farm gave our guests permission to walk on their property behind the campground.
 What makes this easy 10-15 minute walk interesting is that it is through Vermont ‘Working Lands'.
 Specifically, this land is, or was, utilized for farming, forestry, brick making, and gravel/sand hauling.
 Enter the woods behind site C35 and walk straight down the old road.
 View the ongoing logging business and tapped gravel bed from a distance.